tomamic/tomamic.github.io/mdp/rust.md

 - Fearless
     - Fix your code while you’re working on it
     - Rather than after shipped to production
-- Objective : write code free of subtle bugs
+- Goal: write code free of subtle bugs
     - Easy to refactor w/o introducing new bugs
 - Tools for modeling concurrent problems
     - Message passing concurrency